 He declared “Hinduism is only a derivative, a fraction, a part of Hindutva. … Hindutva embraces all the departments of thought and activity of the whole Being of our Hindu race”.

 In India’s cultural, linguistic and religious diversities, Savarkar believed the existence of a strong underlying Indian tradition based on his vision of Hindu values.
 In his views, Hindu reflects the cultural and political nationality of India.

 With that premise, Savarkar tried to secularized Hindutva.
 Under that platform, he could include Muslims, Christians, and Parsis believing these communities were Hindus too from cultural and historical perspectives.

 According to Hindutva, being a Hindu is more than a religious engagement.
 It is a cultural concept not only of Hindus but of other communities as well residing within the Hindu social order irrespective of their religious affiliations.

 Inspired by Hinduism but having its fundamentals in culture, history and civilization Hindutva finds some parallel with existing Bharatiya and Hindustani appellations.
 The latter represent the diverse cultural and social values of India in more secular and unequivocal terms than Hindutva.

-While restricting it in the theological domain, Savarkar’s attempt to whip Hindutva ideology from Hinduism is perplexing to Hindu mind.
+While restricting it in the theological domain, Savarkar’s attempt to whip the Hindutva ideology from Hinduism is perplexing to the Hindu mind.
 Neither it can be classified as a reform movement in Hinduism.

 With his literary background in Indology, it is confusing why Savarkar was unable to realize that the uniqueness of Hinduism lies in its totality which covers not only rituals, philosophies and spirituality, but its traditions, cultural and social trends also.